Denis Wick: Life and career

-He held the position of principal trombone at the London Symphony Orchestra from 1957–1988.
-He was the principal trombonist in the London Symphony Orchestra when it recorded John William's arrangement of the opening title for Star Wars.
+He held the position of principal trombone at the London Symphony Orchestra from 1957–1988, including when it recorded John Williams' arrangement of the opening title for Star Wars.
 The brass playing in the Star Wars films has encouraged a whole generation of brass players, Wick making a blistering sound in partnership with Maurice Murphy, on 1st trumpet.
 Another recording where Wick made his mark is in the large solo in the 1970 LSO/Horenstein (Unicorn) recording of Mahler's Third Symphony.

 Soon after moving to the LSO, Wick moved the LSO section from .485" bore Boosey Imperial tenor trombones and a .523" G bass trombone to the American "large bore" instruments (.547" tenor and slightly larger bass, now in B♭).
 Experimentation possibly started in Birmingham, and the Jacob Concerto suits the larger sound, but post-war import restrictions made these instruments impossible to obtain legally before 1958.
 Certainly he was a pioneer in Britain, and soon all the other orchestral players followed suit.

-Wick taught initially at the Guildhall School of Music and Drama (1967–1989) and since 2000 has served on the faculty at the Royal Academy of Music, London.
-He was conductor of the Second Essex Youth Orchestra in the late 1980s–1990s.
-He has also worked with the Gustav Mahler Youth Orchestra since 1993.
-He has his own line of mouthpieces and mutes for brass instruments, made by Denis Wick Products Ltd, and owns Denis Wick Publishing.
+Wick taught initially at the Guildhall School of Music and Drama (1967–1989) and from 2000 had served on the faculty at the Royal Academy of Music, London.
+He was conductor of the Second Essex Youth Orchestra from 1977-1990s.
+He had also worked with the Gustav Mahler Youth Orchestra since 1993.
+He created his own line of mouthpieces and mutes for brass instruments, made by Denis Wick Products Ltd, and owned by Denis Wick Publishing.

-He has been honoured by the International Trombone Association several times.
+He was honoured by the International Trombone Association several times.
 In 1989 he was awarded the ITA Award, presented each year to an individual who has greatly influenced the field of trombone.
 In 2006 he was presented with the Neill Humfeld Award, which recognises outstanding trombone teaching.
 During his presidency of the ITA 2004–2006 he brought the International Trombone Festival to Birmingham, and made great strides to internationalise the ITA magazine.

+Wick died on 12 February 2025, at the age of 93.